Murder of Amanda Zhao: Investigation

 The two murder suspects in the case, Li Ang (李昂) and Zhang Han (张瀚), were arrested in China in the summer of 2009.
 The prime suspect Li Ang, who was Zhao's boyfriend at the time of murder, was initially in Canada when Zhao's body was found.
 Li was a Chinese national and a computer science student at Simon Fraser University, located in the Vancouver area.

 Zhang Han, who was Li's cousin, was also implicated in the case.
 He later confessed that he had helped Li dispose of Zhao's body and helped Li travel back to China after the murder.
 Zhang's confession led to him being charged as an accessory after the fact in Zhao's murder.
 However, he was later acquitted by the British Columbia Supreme Court because the confession had been improperly obtained.
 Zhao, Li, and Zhang shared a basement apartment in Burnaby at the time of murder.

 Eleven days before the body was found, Li reported to police that Zhao was missing after she went to buy groceries at the local Safeway store.
 However, three days after Zhao's body was found, Li returned to China.

-Li was initially questioned by the RCMP on the case, but it was not until seven months after the murder that the RCMP issue a warrant for his arrest, and is being charged with second-degree murder in absentia by the Canadian government.
+Li was initially questioned by the RCMP on the case, but it was not until seven months after the murder that the RCMP issued a warrant for his arrest and he was charged with second-degree murder in absentia by the Canadian government.

 In 2004, Li had been taken into custody by the Chinese government, but was later released due to lack of evidence.

-Li was arrested by Chinese authorities again and convicted in September 2012, and sentenced to life in prison.
-Zhang was released and is not scheduled to be tried.
+Li was arrested by Chinese authorities again in October 2009 and convicted in September 2012, and sentenced to life in prison.
 In 2014, Li's sentence was changed by the Supreme court of Beijing to 7 years.
 The original first degree murder charge has been changed to secondary degree murder charge as the Supreme court of Beijing ruled that Zhao was accidentally killed by Li during a pillow play fight.
 The court decision was controversial as the court ruled without any new evidence.
+Zhao's mother, Yang Baoying, criticised the verdict as a travesty.